Framework Category

 Has your organization established and documented criteria for determining the criticality of capabilities and services from both internal and external stakeholder perspectives?

-This question assesses whether your organization has a formal methodology to identify which capabilities and services are most critical to business operations and stakeholders.
+Criticality assessment is what's being examined here, namely whether you have documented criteria for judging how critical your capabilities and services are from both internal and external stakeholder viewpoints.
 Having clear criticality criteria helps prioritize security controls, resource allocation, and recovery efforts during incidents based on business impact rather than subjective assessments.

 Has your organization conducted a business impact analysis to identify critical assets and operations and assess the potential impact of their loss?